bigdata-i523/hid323/README.md

 ```
 paper1:
    author:
-   - Gregor von Laszewski
-   - Fugang Wang
+   - Uma M Kugan
    hid:
-   - 000
-   - 001
+   - 323
-   title: This is my paper about xyz
+   title: This is my paper about NoSQL Databases in support of Big Data Applications and Analytics
-   abstract: This paper showcases this and that and the other
+   abstract: This paper will help us identify how NoSQL is efficient and cost effective in handling big data and also will highlight on why Big Data can't be handled in traditional RDBMS.
    url: https://github.com/bigdata-i523/sample-hid000/paper1/paper1.pdf
    type: latex
    status: in progress